Zieheavy/Proftaak-Simhub/ReadMe.txt

 this is a arduino project that will display the telementry of the game Dirt 3. this project is a school project so sorry if there are any bugs dont blame us.

+copyright by: AMX
+copyright by: 14Pieces
-copyright by: AMX developer agency copyright by: Roc Teraa
+copyright by: Roc Teraa